 Most importantly; know what claims are covered in your Policy.
 Arcana is recognized nationally as one of the leaders in providing professional claim services.
 Please feel free to call with any questions you may have regarding your Arcana Policy.

-Executive Vice President and a partner at Arcana Insurance Services, LP.
-She is over the underwriting and claims divisions.
+Executive Vice President and a partner at Arcana Insurance Services.
+Susan oversees the underwriting and claims divisions.